HEROES: Unreal Engine-based Human and Emergency Robot Operation Education System: Related Works

-The review of these past works has helped us understand the current standing of robot navigation in unstable and uneven terrain and has highlighted the need for vast and varied synthetic data pertaining to highly specific situations that may not be adequately represented by real-world datasets or synthetic datasets modeled after normal real-world scenarios.
-Furthermore, they highlight how computer simulations may accurately provide situations close to MCIs that are difficult to simulate in the real world and how datasets acquired from such simulations may help address additional problems noted in robot deployment during MCIs.
+These past works show the current research and applications of robot navigation in unstable and uneven terrain and have highlighted the need for vast and varied synthetic data pertaining to highly specific situations that may not be adequately represented by real-world datasets or synthetic datasets modeled after normal real-world scenarios.
+Furthermore, they highlight how realistic, physics-inspired simulations may accurately provide situations close to MCIs that are difficult to simulate in the real world and how datasets acquired from such simulations may help address additional problems noted in robot deployment during MCIs.